 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

-Visa: Visa: Review visa information for this destination on the Global Affairs Study Abroad Resources Guide.
+Visa: Review visa information for this destination on the Global Affairs Study Abroad Resources Guide.

-Vaccinations: To enter Uganda, all visitors must provide proof of yellow fever vaccination.
-Students planning to travel should schedule an appointment with a healthcare provider for as soon as possible and at least 8 weeks before their departure date.
+Vaccinations: To enter Ghana, all visitors must provide proof of yellow fever vaccination.
+Students planning to travel should schedule an appointment with a healthcare provider as soon as possible and at least 8 weeks before their departure date.
 This allows ample time to receive the yellow fever vaccine, discuss any other recommended vaccinations or preventive medications, and complete the visa process once the vaccine has been received.
 The NYU Student Health Center offers the Yellow Fever vaccine and other travel-related vaccinations and medications.

 -